Louis F. Wolf Jr. Memorial Scholarship

 Goals and Objectives

 The Louis F. Wolf Memorial Scholarship is designed to help students further their undergraduate or graduate studies in motion pictures and television, with an emphasis on technology.

 Amount of Scholarship

 The amount of the scholarship will be $5,000 (USD).

-Each award will be paid to the scholarship recipient’s educational institution, earmarked for tuition.
+Scholarship funds will be paid to the scholarship recipient’s educational institution, earmarked for tuition.
 Funds may not be paid directly to the recipient.
-In addition, the award includes full conference registration to the SMPTE 2014 Technical Conference and Exhibition in Hollywood, CA. Scholarship winners will be recognized at the Honors and Awards Ceremony during the Conference.
+In addition, the award includes full conference registration to the SMPTE 2015 Technical Conference and Exhibition in Hollywood, CA, 26-29 October 2015.
+Scholarship winners will be recognized at the Honors and Awards Ceremony during the Conference.

 Applicants must submit an Application Form, and the following: